-I tried to point out that the problem would actually have to be the Act of 1871, not the Constitution.
+I tried to point out that the problem would have to be the Act of 1871, not the Constitution.
 Of course, he was undeterred.
 He went on to say that he believed that under Anarcho-Capitalism, the people would be able to dictate an Anarcho system with their purchasing power and that they would break monopolies as a result.
 I found this humorous because people can already do that, and it is not being done.
 Why would it be any different under that system?

 So let us talk about that for a moment.
 I am going to address both points here.
 As usual, understand that it is usually not simple, and I must bring a few other points into play to understand the bigger picture better.
 Sorry for any confusion.

 Imagine for a second that the term “Federal Government” was nothing more than a company name, something similar to Federal Express or Federal Reserve.
-Also, imagine that “Federal Government” was a corporation that was set up something similar to a power or utility company, where you are pretty much forced to pay for the services provided, and there just is not much competition for those services because of the corporate buddy system.
+Also, imagine that the “Federal Government” was a corporation that was set up like something similar to a power or utility company, where you are pretty much forced to pay for the services provided, and there just is not much competition for those services because of the corporate buddy system.

 Now, understand that the image I am trying to paint is, in fact, a reality.
 Just like the Anarcho-Capitalist said, I concede to the fact that on February 21, 1871, the Forty-First Congress passed the “Act of 1871.”
 By passing the Act of 1871, Congress formed a corporation known as THE UNITED STATES.
 The United States of America is different from the “United States” [corporation].
 Anyone can gain clarity on this by simply reviewing STOUTENBURGH v.
 HENNICK, 129 U.S. 141 (1889).
-However, this is merely one issue in a much bigger problem; a problem with many different spokes.
+However, this is merely one issue in a much bigger problem, a problem with many different spokes.

 A review of the District of Columbia Organic Act of 1871 also demonstrates the ability to incorporate a local government (like Chicago or Seattle).
 This is (at least in part) why city “codes” (or by-laws) can somehow supersede the Bill of Rights.
-Obviously, this is a big problem for both Constitutionalists and Anarcho-Capitalists and just confusing for everyone else.
+Obviously, this is a big problem for Constitutionalists and Anarcho-Capitalists and just confusing for everyone else.

-Anyway, the point is that if all this really means that “government” is a corporate entity (which it does), playing the good ol’ boy system with their corporate friends such as the Federal Reserve, Halliburton, Lockheed Martin, Boeing, and so on, then the idea of Anarcho-Capitalism has already failed with devastating consequence.
+Anyway, the point is that if all this means that “government” is a corporate entity (which it does), playing the good ol’ boy system with their corporate friends such as the Federal Reserve, Halliburton, Lockheed Martin, Boeing, and so on, then the idea of Anarcho-Capitalism has already failed with devastating consequence.
 Why?
-Because basically, what has already happened, and what we are currently living, is the resulting “corporate rule“ that Anarcho-Capitalism recommends.
+Because basically, what has already happened, and what we are currently living, is the resulting “corporate rule “that Anarcho-Capitalism recommends.
 I’m sorry, but I’m not about to make it worse by handing corporations the keys to the kingdom.

 The result of corporate rule is nothing more than a long list of problems such as “insider trading” and other forms of corporate manipulations that occur to the market, metal, or even dollar values, not to mention military conquest for profit.
 This is merely a glimpse at the future under pure Anarcho-Capitalism.
-And when you really think about it, this divide between corporate government and elected government might also explain the rift between Police and Sheriff entities as the private corporate police differ greatly in their mission with the Constitutional Sheriff (another bread-crumb).
+And when you think about it, this divide between corporate government and elected government might also explain the rift between Police and Sheriff entities, as the private corporate police differ greatly in their mission from the Constitutional Sheriff (another bread-crumb).